 Due to copper roofing's high initial investment, a series of paint systems have been created to act as copper alternatives so you can still get the look of a copper roof without the high upfront cost and difficult installation.

-Bridger Steel's Weathered Copper finish mimics a full patina in a dry environment like Montana, while Antique Copper finish mimics a partial patina in a humid or coastal environment.
+Bridger Steel's Weathered Copper finish mimics a full patina in a dry environment like Montana, while Rustic Copper finish mimics a partial patina in a humid or coastal environment.
 Copper Penny finish is a wonderful alternative to copper's warm, initial look.